Alumni

 BS Environmental Biology, 2019

 Taylor was an Environmental Biology (EVB) major at UD who was deeply involved in research leadership in the lab during her time at UD.
 In the summer of 2017 she was a Fellow in the lab working on the Bill Yeck project and participated in a host of other research and training activities.
-Taylor was an Honors Student whose Thesis will be focused on forest ecology and conservation in Bill Yeck Park.
+Taylor was an Honors Student whose Thesis focused on forest ecology and conservation in Bill Yeck Park.
+She departed UD and completed a Masters Degree at Ohio University in the laboratory of Dr. Rebecca Snell.

 Taylor Buskey